neelsoumya/dsMiscellaneous/README.md

 ## Acknowledgements

 We acknowledge the help and support of the DataSHIELD technical team.
-We are especially grateful to Elaine Smith, Eleanor Hyde, Stuart Wheater, Yannick Marcon, Paul Burton, Demetris Avraam, Patricia Ryser-Welch, Kevin Rue-Albrecht and Wolfgang Viechtbauer for fruitful discussions and feedback.
+We are especially grateful to Tom RP Bishop, Elaine Smith, Eleanor Hyde, Stuart Wheater, Yannick Marcon, Paul Burton, Demetris Avraam, Patricia Ryser-Welch, Kevin Rue-Albrecht and Wolfgang Viechtbauer for fruitful discussions and feedback.

 ## Contact